- World of DaaS

 NOTABLE QUOTES:

-"We believe that there's a little bit over 20 million households that have over a million dollars of network."
+"We believe that there's a little bit over 20 million households that have over a million dollars of net worth."

 "Your sentiment of how wealthy you are also changes based off of your geographic location."